 Lippincott partnered with Starbucks to bring this vision to life all over the world, working together to evolve the brand’s three strongest assets: its celebrated product, its controlled environment and its ubiquity in the U.S. market.

 Together, we crafted a design platform that affords Starbucks the freedom and flexibility to explore new products and regional opportunities while keeping in step with its current and future customers — beginning with the logo.
 The Starbucks Siren has always been a figure of alluring familiarity, whether it be in our own neighborhood or on the crowded street of a foreign city.
 We found that updating and simplifying the logo actually opened up opportunities for the brand, and by removing the “Starbucks Coffee” banner encircling the siren, the brand signaled their departure from coffee-centricity.

 From there, the Siren became our guide as we developed a set of international design principles to help maintain Starbucks distinctive presence across increasingly varied environments.
 We took inspiration from the waves of her hair and the stripes in her tail.

 You can find traces of the siren across the full, refreshed visual toolkit.
 Her wavy hair becomes a graphic pattern.
-The shapes in her crown adorn their credit card.
+The shapes in her crown adorn the credit card.
 And next time you open your Starbucks app, take note of the background.
 She’s an elusive symbol, but one that feels perpetually present.
 In fact, Starbucks retail stores worldwide have been stripped of obvious branding for a clean, modernized interior.
-The distinct Starbucks feel is achieved through the consistent application of Siren patterns across both packaging and environmental design.
+The distinct Starbucks feel is achieved through the consistent application of Siren patterns across both the packaging and environmental design.